ersinghrajkr/javafundamental/README.md

 ```

-2. Class - we can declare a class as *abstract* if we feel implementation is incomplete.
+2. Applicable for Class - we can declare a class as *abstract* if we feel implementation is incomplete.
 Like a class implementation can be incomplete or a method can have incomplete implementation.
    Object Creation( Instantation ) is not allowed for Abstract class.
 3. Difference between abstarct method and abstract class:
    If a class has at least one abstract method then class must be declared as Abstract class.
 So object creation is not possible.
    If a class doesn't have abstract method even though that class can be declared as Abstarct class.